 Fall Semester (18 months prior to matriculation)

-- If you plan to apply in the coming year (or two), attend the Fall Applicant Meeting (in September).
+- If you plan to apply in the coming year (or two), attend the Applicant Meeting Part 1 (in October).

 - Schedule a pre-application advising appointment with the HPA office.
 Complete this appointment in the fall to discuss your individual timeline, qualifications, and plan for applying.